Beginner Training Routine

 As an example, a famous bodybuilder called Dorian Yates (who won the sport’s most prestigious competition, the Mr. Olympia, six times) used a very basic training routine right up until he won his country’s national heavyweight category.
 His workouts would have made any other professional laugh but Dorian understood that his training was exactly what he needed to do in order to grow as quickly as possible.

-See also Weight Training Basics
+See also Basic Guide to Weight Training at the Gym

 It sounds funny but you can compare weight training to washing dishes.
 Do too little washing and all your dishes will still have dirt on them.
 Wash each dish up just until it’s properly clean and you’ll wash the dishes up as efficiently as possible and you’ll be out of the kitchen quickly but with all your dishes spotless.
 Do too much washing and all you’ll do is waste time and you won’t have your dishes any cleaner than if you’d done the correct amount of washing up.
 In fact, you increase the risk of dropping a dish and smashing it, just like you run the risk of over-training and not growing as quickly as you could.
 Don’t do it.
 Work out how much you need to train and stick with it.